Southern Damascus offensive (April–May 2018): Offensive

 On 19 April, after a week of intermittent escalations, the Syrian Arab Army and allied Palestinian militias launched an offensive against the ISIL-held al-Hajar al-Aswad neighborhood and the Palestinian Yarmouk Camp.
 Barrages of missiles and artillery shells bombarded ISIL positions in the Yarmouk Camp, Qadam, and Tadamon districts of the ISIL pocket in more than 580 air raids, with local activists reporting at least 15 civilians killed and more than 100 wounded.
 The Russian air force also provided heavy support to the offensive.
 Following the barrages, the Syrian Army and allies stormed the western axis of al-Qadam.
 On 20 April, the army captured the Imam Ali mosque in Tadamon.

 While state media and SOHR reported on 20 April that ISIL had agreed to surrender, fighting continued on 23 April.
 SOHR stated that some militants had rejected the agreement.
 On 22 April, it was reported that the Syrian army managed to capture Al-Zain neighborhood south of Al-Hajar Al-Aswad.
 The next day, two Army tanks were reportedly destroyed in the clashes which also left three pro-government Palestinian officers dead.
 On 24 April, the Syrian Army began dropping leaflets over Al-Hajar Al-Aswad, urging ISIL militants to surrender.
 The army had also reportedly entered the Joura district of al-Qadam, seizing some buildings and capturing the orchards.

 The UNRWA reported around 5,000 Palestinians from Yarmouk were displaced to Yalda between 19 and 24 April, leaving 1,200 residents, although local sources reported 2,500 families or 3,000 people were still there.
 By 25 April, local sources said that at least 20 civilians had been killed.
 The UN described Yarmouk Camp as "transformed into a death camp", reporting thousands of homes and the last functioning hospital destroyed.
 The UK-based Action Group for Palestinians of Syria said 60% of the camp had been destroyed in the government offensive by 27 April.

-On 25 April, despite facing heavy ISIL resistance, pro-government forces continued to advance on multiple axes of the pocket.
-Led by Republican Guard units, the Syrian Army continued their advance in the Al-Ma’edhiyah subdistrict, seizing more buildings near the Al-Asali axis.

-On 26 April, the ISIL-affiliated Amaq Agency reported they killed three elements of the Syrian army including a lieutenant, while the government made limited gains in al-Hajar al-Aswad.
+Despite facing heavy ISIL resistance, pro-government forces continued to advance on multiple axes of the pocket.
+Led by Republican Guard units, the Syrian Army continued their advance in the Al-Ma’edhiyah subdistrict, seizing more buildings near the Al-Asali axis by 25 April.
+The ISIL-affiliated Amaq Agency reported on 26 April that their forces killed three elements of the Syrian Army, including a lieutenant.
+At the same time, government forces made limited gains in al-Hajar al-Aswad.
 While ISIL and SAA clashed, Tahrir al-Sham units repelled a separate SAA advance in the Yarmouk Camp.

-On 27 April, ISIL shelled parts of the al-Qadam district.
-The SAA made additional advances in other areas in southern Damascus, 20 SAA soldiers were killed and 3 BMPs were damaged according to Amaq in the advances in al-Qadam.
+The following day, ISIL shelled parts of the al-Qadam district.
+The Syrian Army made additional advances in other areas in southern Damascus, 20 SAA soldiers were killed and 3 BMPs were damaged according to Amaq during the advances in al-Qadam.
 Another eight SAA soldiers were killed in advances in the al-Zayn neighborhood.
 On the same day, Syrian General Hassan Yusuf Mohammad was also killed in clashes in southern Damascus.